 Tanner moved forward with caution, and opened the black door, stepping out into the darkness beyond.
 We followed behind him, emerging upon an endless expanse of writhing meat.
 Above, stars and streaks of celestial gas shone through a cosmic abyss, like we were somehow standing beneath the night sky.

-"We'll take point," said another fireteam, moving into the darkness with the others.
+"We'll take point," said another fireteam, moving into the shadow with the others.
 Jefferies didn't protest, looking around and staying as close as he could to Sprite, as though profoundly bothered by his surroundings.
 Then, we heard nothing but heavy footsteps beating across the distance as something rapidly approached.

 "Contact right!" yelled one of the others.
-I hit the trigger on my weapon before I even looked into the blackness beyond, charging it as four hulking. armored figures charged toward us from the shadows.
+I hit the trigger on my weapon before I even looked into the blackness beyond, charging it as four hulking. armored figures sprinted toward us from the shadows.
 Everyone opened fire, railgun blasts sparking against their armor as they quickly closed the distance, one ramming his gauntlet through a man's head before smacking another away.
 I braced myself, and fired my electrical cannon at one of them, lighting the field around us with a blinding flash as the shockwave disintegrated him.
-Another immediately charged toward me as the other fireteams engaged the rest.
+Another charged toward me while the other fireteams engaged the rest.
 Wielding a massive, rune-marked sword in a single hand, he swung it at me, and I immediately ducked, the blade whistling over my head, only to catch his gauntlet as he smacked me several feet into the distance.
-I tumbled to a halt upon the ground, feeling like I had been hit by a truck as he knocked the flamethrower from Tanner's grip, and rammed his gauntlet into his ribs, breaking them on impact with a sickening crack.
+I tumbled to a halt upon the ground, feeling like I had been hit by a truck while he knocked the flamethrower from Tanner's grip, and rammed his gauntlet into his ribs, breaking them on impact with a sickening crack.
 As Tanner wheezed for air, the armored man raised his sword, about to bring it down for a killing blow, only for Sprite to lash him across the face with its lasers.
 The man grunted in pain, the shots of Jefferies and Barry sparking against his armor, and barely even denting his skin.

 "Pathetic," bellowed the man, shrugging off Sprite's attacks as he marched toward us undaunted.
 "We will flay the meat from your world, and you will writhe forever with the flesh."
 He swung his blade at Jefferies, who ducked under the attack, and leapt back as he swung again.
 "Too many of us are through.
 You can do nothing but cower and die!
 Embrace your end!"
 He swung his sword, slashing Barry across the chest in a spatter of blood, and knocking him back.
-The other teams were slowly winning, another shockwave disintegrating one of the armored men nearby as gunshots and crackling flames sounded from all around us.
+The other teams were slowly winning, another shockwave disintegrating one of the demonic knights nearby as gunshots and crackling flames sounded from all around us.

 They were finally dead, but the other teams had been reduced to only seven members, and we were almost too injured to fight.
 I slowly crawled to my feet, a dull pain radiating through my bones as Jefferies helped Tanner nearby.